swimmingly/yodrew.github.io/protocol.md

 #### experience

-##### conservation

-- talk only if necessary.
-Chatting drains energy.
-- learn to write in darkness so you can communicate with a supporter and take notes on your experience.
-Use a notebook.
-Turn the page after writing or whenever you are in doubt about having turned it.
-Use your non-writing hand to cover the last line and guide your pen.
-- for a more concentrated experience, do a silent retreat
-- if you usually talk to yourself, catch yourself and stop
-- at first, my clients and I felt like leaving the facility quickly upon exiting the darkroom and throwing ourselves back into ordinary life.
-This was due to an unaccustomed increase in energy level and well-being.
-We had a sharpened sense of anticipation about our lives, feeling more in our bodies and ready to conquer the world.
-But rather than immediately re-enter regular life and probably end up blowing off this extra energy, it is better to recirculate it, absorb it, stabilize it.

-    So now the retreat continues after darkness with windows uncovered and doors opened during the day one day for every 2-3 darkened days.
-This gives time to re-orient to light and gravity.
-Take a walk, look at nature, and reflect on what has happened.
-See [*format*](/format) and, in my blog, [post-retreat protocol](/blog/2012/12/post-retreat-protocol) for more about this.
+Reports of retreatants reveal patterns of experience.
+Resting in darkness affects the foundations of life.

 ##### time

 Many of us in darkness have experienced a strange compulsion to know what time it is.
-It feels like an intense addiction.
+It feels like an addictive craving, even mild panic, though obviously absurd.
 Darkness gives the best possible opportunity to withdraw from it by avoiding finding out.

 I often feel late, short on time, rushed, like I'm running behind.
-Yet, at the end of a retreat, in which days passed with accomplishing regular tasks, I always feel luxuriously ahead of schedule.
+Yet, at the end of a retreat, in which days passed without accomplishing regular tasks, I always feel luxuriously ahead of schedule.
 So I view the late feeling as a symptom of exhaustion and asynchrony: time disorientation.

 The civilized sense of time is very close to the heart of our psychosis.
 The indigenous report a very different experience of time.
 They feel _in_ time, on time, in synchrony with the flow of events.
 Where we mostly measure time cardinally, with specific dates and hours, they mostly measured it ordinally: before, after, earlier, later.

-Feel for yourself this strange relationship with time we consider so normal.
+In darkness, you may feel a shift from the strange relationship with time we consider so normal.

 ##### sex

-Sexuality lies close to the base of organic existence, of being human.
-It is a primal form of one's power to live.
-Thus state and religion, civilization's centralizers of power, rabidly suppress it.
-And thus it often stirs in darkness, like a mad joyful beast rising from captivity.
-Or if it is already running wild, it cools down.
-Either way, sexuality makes its presence known in darkness.
+One way or another, sexuality makes its presence known in darkness.
+If it has been repressed, it stirs, like an animal escaping captivity.
+If it has run wild, it calms down.

+Sexuality lies close to the base of organic existence and its power.
+We all come from sex, we renew ourselves in it throughout life, and we make more life with it.
+We exude it in everything we do through the gender polarities of masculinity and femininity.
+It expresses one's self-esteem and confidence.
+Sexuality amplifies life's colossal power.
+Thus civilization's centralizers of power, the state and religion, whether sacred or secular, rabidly suppress sexuality.
+Violence and the need for artificial controls result.

+Over several retreats, and one in particular, I felt my sexuality begin to return to me.
+Shut out for a long time, it finally found a way back in.
+An unfamiliar feeling of self-satisfaction accompanied it, taking a place next to my accustomed longing.
+I have related more of the initial, liberating effects of retreating on my sexuality in my [reports](/reports) online.

-One of my clients before his retreat was already trying to lure his giggling girlfriend into darkness for "conjugal visits".
-I recommend just hanging in there.
-In darkness, this secret joy is just for you.
-At least for the first weeks.
-After that, I honestly don't know.
+Before his retreat, one of my clients tried to lure his giggling girlfriend into darkness for "conjugal visits".
+This was funny.
+But I recommend hanging in there alone.
+In darkness, this secret joy is just for the retreatant.
+The point is to recover sexual power.
+Sexually powerful people have what they need.
+They don't seek it from others.

-In the meantime, you may find, as I have, the healing of sexuality directly linked to recovery of self-esteem and feelings of security and confidence; to feelings of shame, fear, and guilt; and to rebelliousness and clarity of purpose.
-Darkness will definitely help many people heal from the nightmare of sexual repression and violence that has beset our lifeway for thousands of years.
-Eventually, we will put an end to it once and for all.
+Traumatized sexuality relates directly to feelings of shame, fear, and guilt; and to rebelliousness and one's sense of purpose.
+The healing of sexuality leads to recovery of self-esteem and feelings of security and confidence.
+Darkness will definitely help many people heal from the nightmare of repression and violence that has beset our lifeway for thousands of years.
+Soon, I hope, an end will come to this madness once and for all.

-I have related some of the initial, liberating effects of retreating on my sexuality in my [reports](/reports).
+##### power

+As an organism, one has a basic power: to live.
+It enables one to survive, to take shelter, find water and food, handle emergencies, defend oneself, maintain one's place in the world, and provide for others.
+Power is an ability and the energy to exercise it.
+It combines the concepts of capacity and vitality.

+Power manifests in every movement, thought, and feeling.
+Fitness, magnetism, relaxedness, and humor all signify the power to live.
+Money represents it externally.
+A powerful person controls his own life in ordinary ways and adapts easily to circumstance.
+Peace, freedom, prosperity, and joy characterize powerful people and societies alike.

+Everyone alive has power to some degree.
+Those without it are dead.
+While it has has immediate social effects, it is primarily personal.
+It is not power over others.
+Real power grows from within, not out of the barrel of a gun.

+Like any capacity, trauma significantly damages personal power.
+The routine brutality of civilization pushes people to the brink of powerlessness.
+Power becomes the motive of nearly all activity.
+Power turns to aggression.
+A drama unfolds.
+Some people become control freaks, power-lusters, and abusers.
+Others become perennial victims or rescuers.
+Roles suddenly reverse.
+Fear, violence, and evil touch everyone.
+War, repression, poverty, slavery, epidemics, and corruption all signify a collective lack of power.

+At profound rest in darkness, power is restored.
+These symptoms of mass psychopathology disappear.
+One begins to feel and act virtuously without trying or even thinking of it.
+Life works again on a personal scale.

+On a social scale, such power is irresistable by conventional force.
+Martin Luther King, Jr and Mohandas Gandhi showed this.
+From their words and my glimpses in darkness, their demonstrations pale before the potential of a fully restored human being.
+Our distressed world, kings and peasants alike, awaits such people.
+Once the dam breaks, 10,000 years of suffering will wash away overnight.
+This is what I saw.
+This is my prayer.

 #### difficulty